In a previous life I mentioned this old lady.

-No more sound of a key being pressed for this old lady . . . . tap, tap, click-clack, click clack.
+Completely seized with age and rustyo-arthritis now there’s no more sound of a key being pressed . . . . tap, tap, click-clack, clickety clack.

-No more making a new line with a bing, a ding of the bell or a clunk when we hit the heavy carriage return to move to the next line.
+No more making a new line with a bing, a ding of the bell or a clunk when we hit that heavy carriage return to move to the next line.
+Remember?

 A relic to some.

-Never will this grand ol’ lady be of such insulting and immoral utilitarian use as a door-stop nor will it be junked!
+I could never allow this lady to be of such insulting utilitarian use as a door-stop nor will she be junked!